 Disease Surveillance Networks

-Over the last two decades, the global health and economic impacts of SARS, H5N1, H1N1, and Ebola have raised global awareness of pandemic threats.
-In many cases, the most at-risk regions lacked the capacity to effectively monitor and report the first signs of outbreaks within their nations, let alone coordinate such communications with neighboring countries.
+In recent decades, the global health and economic impacts of SARS, H5N1, H1N1, and Ebola have raised global awareness of pandemic threats.
+In many cases, the most at-risk regions lacked the capacity to effectively monitor and report the first signs of outbreaks within their nations—let alone coordinate such communications with neighboring countries.

 Key successes include:

-- Established bridges between disease surveillance networks and international agencies to increase the effectiveness of global response systems, including the launch of Connecting Organizations for Regional Disease Surveillance (CORDS) to share learning between regional disease surveillance networks and coordinate activities
+- Established bridges between disease surveillance networks and international agencies to increase the effectiveness of global response systems, including the launch of Connecting Organizations for Regional Disease Surveillance (CORDS) to share learning between regional disease surveillance networks and coordinate activities; and

 - Strengthened connections between animal health, human health, and environmental health through the “One Health” approach in recognition of the fact that the majority of emerging infectious diseases are zoonotic in nature.

 We may have the science and solutions at our disposal, but we’re missing the strong health systems that…, Managing Director, Policy, The Rockefeller Foundation